-I felt a delicious aura with a smell of decision well taken, and I was very happy with great sushi wine mandala energy, because the best thing you can do with Colombia is to get rid of it.
+I felt a delicious aura with the smell of a decision well taken, and I was very happy with great sushi-wine-mandala energy, because the best thing you can do with Colombia is to get rid of it.

 Kudos for Panama.
 The plaque says:

 -“From this place in November the 3rd 1903 the Captain Raul Chevalier made the cannon shots that forced the gunner vessel Bogotá to abandon our waters consolidating our independence that way”.

 We continued, and it was time now to eat something and be on our way to Tocumen for the event.